lyndsayroach/YouTube-Comment-Analysis-Classification/README.md

 ## Conclusions

-Despite our exploratory analysis and the diverse classification methods we applied, we faced a challenge in achieving classification accuracy higher than 54%.
+Despite our exploratory analysis and the diverse classification methods we applied, we faced a challenge in achieving classification accuracy higher than 53%.
 Nevertheless, our efforts yielded valuable insights into the underlying patterns within the YouTube comments.
 Notably, we found that comments on Fox News videos exhibited a distinctiveness compared to comments from other news outlets.
 Specifically, that some of the primary topics in Fox News comments were centred around domestic politics rather than the conflict itself, rendering these comments more identifiable.
+Interestingly, upon examining the comprehensive results derived from the multinomial NB model, we observed that Fox News comments were accurately classified with an F1-score of 0.68, while Sky News achieved an F1-score of 0.60.
+It is noteworthy that both of these news outlets both achieved results than the other two news oulets because they are generally associated with a more conservative perspective.
+This suggests the possibility of distinct commenting patterns among their viewers or, alternatively, less viewership crossover between these two audiences and the audiences of CNN and BCC.